tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### Working phase

 In this phase you are working on the project.
-You create subtasks and to keep your work and the corresponding information organized.
+You add tasks to the actual project and keep the corresponding `log note` up to date.

 ### Hold phase

-If you have encountered a problem, which you can’t solve by your own, or you are waiting for another person, you can put the project into hold.
-You drag and drop the project to the 2_on_hold notebook, and do the necessary administrative work.
+If you have encountered a problem, which you can't solve by your own, or you are waiting for another person, you can put the project into hold.
+You drag and drop the project to the `2_on_hold` notebook, and do the necessary administrative work.

 ### Completed phase

-After you have done with the project, you put the project note into the 3_completed notebook.
+After you have finished the project you put the project note into the `3_completed` notebook.

 ### Obsolete phase

-If the project became obsolete you simply drop it to the 4_obsoleted notebook.
+If the project became obsolete you simply drop it to the `4_obsoleted` notebook.
 Note that you can pull it out again if it became active again.

 # Use cases

-After you got familiar with the phases, let’s look at the concrete steps for the phases.

 ## Create a new project